lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Declaration.md

 <div class="lf-c">

-This parameter is a string giving the name of the target language compiler to use.
+This parameter is a string giving the name of the C compiler to use.
 It is used only when [cmake](#cmake) is set to `false`.
 For example:

 ```lf-c